pinellolab/DNA-Diffusion/README.md

 ## Resources Requirements
 __What kinds of resources (e.g. GPU hours, RAM, storage) are needed to complete the project?__

-We will need several high performant GPUs for about 3 months.
+Our initial model can be trained with small datasets (~1k  sequences) in about 3 hours ( ~500 epochs) on a colab PRO (24GB ram ) single GPU Tesla K80.
+Based on this we expect that to train this or similar models on the large dataset mentioned above  ( ~3 million sequences (4x200) we will need several high-performant GPUs for about 3 months. ( Optimization suggestions are welcome!)

 ## Timeline
 __What is a (rough) timeline for this project?__